-Where the fair values of financial assets and financial liabilities recorded or disclosed in the statements of financial position cannot be derived from active markets, they are determined using internal valuation techniques using generally accepted market valuation models.
+Where the fair values of financial assets and financial liabilities recorded in the consolidated statements of financial position cannot be derived from active markets, they are determined using internal valuation techniques using generally accepted market valuation models.
 The inputs to these models are taken from observable markets where possible, but where this is not feasible, estimates are used in establishing fair values.
 These estimates may include considerations of liquidity, volatility, and correlation.
-See Note 27 for the related balances.